git/git.github.io/rev_news/drafts/edition-70.md

-  While Jeff couldn't answer Josh's second question about possible security issues with using a new `trace2.announceSID` configuration option, Junio Hamano, the Git maintainer, replied that it was probably ok, given the fact that Git processes, like `git upload-pack`, already take into account at least some boolean config options, like `uploadpack.allowrefinwant`.
+  While Jeff couldn't answer Josh's second question about possible security issues with using a new `trace2.announceSID` configuration option, Junio Hamano, the Git maintainer, replied that it was probably OK, given the fact that Git processes, like `git upload-pack`, already take into account at least some boolean config options, like `uploadpack.allowrefinwant`.

-  Josh thanked Jeff for his review, and said that in the [version 2](https://lore.kernel.org/git/cover.1604355792.git.steadmon@google.com/) of his patch series he had implemented the new trace2_session_id() function in `trace2.h` and `trace2.c` Jeff had suggested, and that it was probably ok for clients and servers to share their full session ID rather than the last component.
+  Josh thanked Jeff for his review, and said that in the [version 2](https://lore.kernel.org/git/cover.1604355792.git.steadmon@google.com/) of his patch series he had implemented the new `trace2_session_id()` function in `trace2.h` and `trace2.c` Jeff had suggested, and that it was probably OK for clients and servers to share their full session ID rather than the last component.

   Junio asked Josh to document this design decision to share the full